-Roads and car parks can get extremely busy on holiday weekends, especially at popular visitor destinations such as Balloch, Luss and Balmaha.
+Roads and car parks can get extremely busy on sunny days and during holidays, especially at popular visitor destinations such as Balloch, Luss and Balmaha.
 Why not leave the car at home and beat the traffic by using public transport?
 There are trains every half hour from Glasgow to Balloch and the West Highland Line from Glasgow to Oban/Fort William is one of the most scenic in Scotland with several stops in or close to the National Park.

 East Loch Lomond gets particularly busy with cars so why not try using the water bus from Balloch or Luss instead of driving?
 You could also think about trying other quieter areas of the National Park like the beautiful Cowal peninsula which you can get to via the Gourock to Dunoon ferry.
 Leave plenty of time for journeys and make sure you park responsibly in busy areas.